+'''

+library(Hmisc)

+library(mosaic)

+library(ggplot2)

-library("Hmisc") getHdata(FEV)
+getHdata(FEV)

+'''

-Let's say that we are interested in exploring the model that uses age, smoke, height and sex to predict the outcome.
+Exercise 1 (10 pts) Let's say that we are interested in exploring the model that uses age, smoke, height and sex to predict the outcome.
 Fit this model.
 Interpret the coefficients.
 For now, don't give a confidence interval or interpret our uncertainty.